SvenGroot/WslManagementPS/docs/Invoke-WslCommand.md

 ```

 This example uses the **RawCommand** parameter, and uses the `--` separator to use everything after
-it as part of the Linux command, even if it's a valid parameter for `Invoke-WslCommand`.
+it as part of the Linux command, even if it is a valid parameter for `Invoke-WslCommand`.
 This
 prevents `-u` from being interpreted as an alias for the **User** argument.

 ## PARAMETERS

 ### -Command

-Specifies the command to run.
+Specifies the command to run, as a string that will be used with `/bin/sh -c`.

 ```yaml
 Type: String